RiadhAdrani/ruvy/src/docs/src/md/router/setup.md

 <br/>

-Like other `Routers` and `Frameworks`, you can add `:` to the beginning of the path to signal that it is a dynamic.
+Like other `Routers` and `Frameworks`, you can add `:` to the beginning of the path to signal that it is dynamic.

 <br/>